Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 As a parent or guardian of children who will be trick-or-treating this year, there are a few helpful hints to follow to ensure that your children have a hazard-free Halloween.
 Children are at a greater risk of being hit by a car because they are often so excited for the night that they forget their basic safety rules.
 In addition, children:

-• Are smaller than adults and therefore less visible to drivers
+- Are smaller than adults and therefore less visible to drivers

-• Have trouble judging distances and speeds
+- Have trouble judging distances and speeds

-• Have little to no experience with traffic rules
+- Have little to no experience with traffic rules

 Trick-or-treating doesn’t have to be risky.
-By following a few safety tips, you can keep your child safe from child injuries.
+By following a few safety tips, you can keep your child safe from injuries.

-Kids under 12 should always go trick-or-treating with an adult
+Kids under 12 should always go trick-or-treating with an adult.

 For more than just visibility purposes, children under the age of 12 should not be out at night without adult supervision.
 However, even children over the age of 12 may not have the maturity to trick-or-treat without an adult present.
 If you believe your child is mature enough to trick-or-treat without an adult this year, remind them to stick with their trick-or-treat group and stay in areas that are familiar and well-lit.

-Use flashlights, glow sticks, and reflective treat bags
+Use flashlights, glow sticks, and reflective treat bags.

 Ensure your child’s safety by using glow sticks, flashlights, or reflective gear on treat bags or costumes to ensure that drivers can see them.

-Stay on the sidewalk and off the road
+Stay on the sidewalk and off the road when possible.

-Instruct your children to trick-or-treat on one side of the road at a time
+Instruct your children to trick-or-treat on one side of the road at a time.

-Choose costumes that don’t obstruct your child’s vision
+Choose costumes that don’t obstruct your child’s vision.

-Put the devices down
+Put the devices down.

 While walking, parents and their children should put the devices down.
 Cellphones are an excellent way for your older child to contact you while they are out trick-or-treating.
-However, cell phones can be a distraction which can lead to trips and falls.
+However, cell phones can be a distraction and can lead to trips and falls.
 Please encourage your child to always be aware of his or her surroundings.

-Halloween driving
+Halloween Driving

 Halloween is considered one of several party nights.
 If you are drinking, don’t even think about driving.
 In addition, popular trick-or-treating hours are from 5:30 to 9:30.
 However, this ultimately depends on the area where you live.
 Check your local paper for your area’s specific times and use the information to remain alert during those hours.
 Drivers should always:

-• Watch out for kids crossing mid-block
+- Watch out for kids crossing mid-block

-• Slow down
+- Slow down

-• Be alert
+- Be alert

-• Put devices down
+- Put devices down

 Urban Legend vs. Common Sense